 - Use an antiseptic around the wound area to help keep the germs away.

 - Put a clean dressing over your wound to protect it from germs.
 Do not use gauze or a type of dressing which will stick to the wound.
 Your pharmacist should be able to advise you if the wound is too big for an ordinary plaster.

-- Bites are very likely to become infected - seek medical advice at the earliest signs of this.
-If the injury is large, or there are multiple bite wounds, it may be worth having antibiotics 'in case'.
+- Human or animal bites are very likely to become infected - seek medical advice at the earliest signs of this.
+If the injury is large, or there are multiple bite wounds, it may be worth taking antibiotics to prevent an infection.
 Seek advice straightaway in this case, rather than waiting for signs of infection to develop.